Quick Links to Info on Page

-Sometimes, you might not be exactly in the mood for keto ice cream but want a cold coffee beverage instead that tastes like a dessert drink.
+Sometimes, you might not be exactly in the mood for keto ice cream but want a low-carb smoothie or shake instead that tastes like a dessert drink.
 When that feeling strikes, you’ll love this healthified version of a keto coffee shake or smoothie.
 This recipes calls for highly-caffeinated coffee ice cubes, vanilla almond milk, and chia seeds, the secret ingredient that makes this coffee smoothie really stand out.

 - Calories: 344